mojaloop/contrib-rancher-scaler-tool/readme.md

 ## TODO

-1. How can we make sure that the job will run only on the master node?
-    - toleration/affinity/nodeSelector?
-    - otherwise we can _never_ scale down to 0 in each node pool
-1. Set up cloudwatch post scale script
-    - need to add another script that setup the AWS cloudwatch agent. ref: https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/download-cloudwatch-agent-commandline.html
-    - configure the AWS cloudwatch dashboards to show the instances
 1. Add `mojaloop/cost_center` tags to existing node templates in Rancher
 1. Deploy live on one of our clusters (dev1?
 Prod?)

 ## Backlog

-1. Make slack notifications more pretty
-1. How can we specify the `rancher-scaler.config.js` at runtime?
-    - I guess volume mounts would be the way to do this.
 1. Unit Tests
 1. Better cli interface (right now it's all ENV vars)
 1. Properly compile ts in `docker build` (we are currently using `ts-node`)